 QB Derek Carr was named the Raiders' starting quarterback heading into the 2014 season, becoming the first rookie QB in team history to start in Week 1.
-He has since become the first Raiders offensive player to start 32 games over his first two seasons.
-Praised for his poise and maturity as a young signal caller, Carr has already shown growth in a number of key areas.
-Here is a look at his career statistics:
+Carr has grown into one of the league's elite quarterbacks, starting his first 47 games.
+In 2016, he became the first quarterback in franchise history to throw for 3,000 yards in each of his first three seasons.